mrazjava/booklink-backend/README.md

 #### DBeaver
 An alternative and excellent GUI for local administration of the database is [DBeaver](https://dbeaver.io/).

-## Sandbox
-It is possible to run against [sandbox](https://github.com/mrazjava/booklink#sandbox) local database, in which case `APP_BE_DB_URL` must be overriden.
-It's also helpful to compare sandbox staging database to actively developed (latest) database version in order to compare schemas, etc.

 ## Database Schema Management
 Default behavior of application with respect to the database varies depending on the environment: